wavemaker/docs/learn/how-tos/integrating-server-side-pagination.md

 ---
 ---

 Pagination is a process that separates data into sets.
 Server-side pagination controls how these sets are retrieved from the database.
 It is useful when your application does not want to display All records at once.
 Instead, request data with a specific order or filter criteria the API sets out, such as Offset, Page and Cursor types.
-For example, an Instagram feed using a cursor pagination; it retrieves a set of five latest posts based on a timestamp, as you scroll.
+For example, Instagram feed with a Cursor pagination; it retrieves a set of five latest posts based on a timestamp, as you scroll.

-In WaveMaker, you can use the DSL (Domain Specific Language) method to the imported APIs to work seamlessly with the data widgets.
+In WaveMaker, you can achieve Server-side pagination using the DSL (Domain Specific Language) method to the imported APIs, which works seamlessly with the data widgets.

 ## Types of Pagination

-Types of server-side pagination WaveMaker supports:
+Types of Server-side pagination WaveMaker supports:

 - Offset
 - Page